SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 Meanwhile, a smaller and less vocal group shakes their heads in disbelief, saying, “There are no shortcuts.
 Healing comes only from identifying and ‘working through’ painful unconscious feelings.”

 Turning to the research to answer the question–what heals trauma?”–offers little clarity.
 Advocates of most approaches can offer evidence that their preferred approach works–at least one study, and often more, many more–a fact all should find puzzling.
 Simply put, how could all approaches work, given they offer competing and often contradictory explanations and techniques?
-And yet, no consistent superiority of one particular approach over others is exactly what the latest dismantling and meta-analytic studies show (1, 2, 3, 4, 5, 6, 7).
+And yet, no consistent superiority of one particular approach over others is exactly what the latest dismantling and meta-analytic studies show (1, 2, 3, 4, 5, 6, 7).this or that

 When attempting to account for why all approaches work equally well, the most common argument made is that different models work for different people.
 Said another way, what may be effective in the aggregate may not work for the individual.
 “Choice is key,” advocates of this position assert.